 “The best part of the Paramedic program was the knowledgeable instructors, small class size, and high standards that set me up for success as a practitioner and to pass the ACoP exam.”

 What Makes This Program Different

 Our Primary Care Paramedic program is where your faith meets your career.
 Begin your year with us by engaging in scripture to build the foundation for your medical education.
-Then complete your First Medical Responder course and Primary Paramedic Course with Professional Medical Associates.
+Then complete your First Medical Responder course and Primary Care Paramedic course with Professional Medical Associates.

 Our on-campus program allows you the benefit of community life including chapel, small group, athletics and other co-curricular activities.